 Robert Calvert, Joe R. Greenhill, Sr., and Jack Pope as Chief Justices of the Supreme Court of Texas, W. Page Keeton as the long-time dean of the Law School, and Gus M. Hodges as one of the school's more colorful professors.
 Collecting oral histories carries with it the obligation to preserve the interviews and make them available to the public.

 The program continues and the interviews are added to the archives to be available for research, and made available more generally in published form.
-One of our recent additions to the Tarlton Oral History Series, Roy M. Mersky: an Oral History Interview, won The Law Library Publication Award in the print division from AALL (American Association of Law Libraries) in 2009.
+In 2009, Roy M. Mersky: an Oral History Interview, Tarlton Oral History Series No. 9, won The Law Library Publication Award in the print division from AALL (American Association of Law Libraries).